MonikaSData/Election_Analysis/README.md

     - Diana DeGette, who received 73.8% of the total vote and 272,892 number of votes.

 ### Election-Audit Summary:
-The current Python script that was used to perform the congressional election audit could be re-used in the future elections.
-Some minor modifications might be needed.
-Some examples are:
+The current Python script that was used to perform the congressional election audit could be re-used with minor modifications in the future elections.

+**Some Examples:**
+1. State-wide election tracking and audit (to enhance reporting add party column to track party affiliation of each candidate)
+2. By adding year column to the dataset, this script could be used to compare results of two consecutive elections to compare voter turnout by county.
+This could be used for planning purposes to encourage voters in counties that have declining trend of voter turnout.